Deciding Between Manhattan Neighborhoods

 Midtown Manhattan is one of the busiest place in NYC.
 Crawling with tourists, midtown is home to major attractions such as the Empire State Building and Times Square.
 Midtown is great for people who love crowds and bright lights.
 On New Year’s Eve, it is swamped with people waiting for the ball to drop.
 Times Square requires business owners to display illuminated signs, so you’ll never get bored.

 SoHo, home of the famous shopping street Broadway, is one of the trendiest neighborhoods and also one of the most expensive.
 There are many high-end restaurants and stores that attract a combination of the local and global elite.
 Many of the best boutique shops in New York City can be found in SoHo, along with the nicest hotels.
 As SoHo doesn’t follow the traditional street-naming rules, it can be confusing to get your bearings when first getting to the neighborhood.
 There’s always something cool to stumble upon, but you can also make generous use of navigation apps.

-Chelsea is known as heaven for artists, and is also a bustling gay area.
+Chelsea is known as heaven for artists.
 Some of the world’s most famous artists have lived in Chelsea because of the old buildings’ high ceilings and large freight elevators they could use to make and transport their work.
 Now over 300 art galleries exist in Chelsea.
 Chelsea is a great neighborhood to live in due to the restaurants, bars, shops and various cultural activities that exist within the vicinity, including the Chelsea Market.
 Chelsea is home to the High Line Park, a raised site of greenery made from an abandoned railroad track.
 The Empire State Building and Madison Square Garden are both within walking distance.

 4. Upper East Side